sherschm/RotaryInvertedPendulum/README.md

-# Julia Rotary Pendulum Simulation
+# Rotary Pendulum Simulation

-- Derives the nonlinear equations of motion of the EduKit inverted rotary pendulum, intended to be used in the PACE training programme.
+- Script that derives the nonlinear state-space equations of motion of the EduKit inverted rotary pendulum, intended to be used in the UKAEA PACE training programme.
+This follows the method shown in [the pdf](https://github.com/sherschm/RotaryInvertedPendulum/blob/main/Modelling%20%26%20Simulation%20of%20a%20rotary%20inverted%20pendulum.pdf)

 - Simulates and animates the equations of motion: